When you hear the phrase “subdivide land,” you likely think of suburban-style subdivisions.

 Also keep in mind that you will be taking on some financial risk since certain restrictions, such as old deed restrictions, may not be easy to discover.

-Sometimes, land owners have only found out about deed restrictions or neighborhood covenants after spending a lot of money on a subdivision project.
+Sometimes, landowners only find out about deed restrictions or neighborhood covenants after spending a lot of money on a subdivision project.

 5. A subdivision should be done where there is a market for land